 The Electric City Music Conference

-Over the past 6 years, artists from every genre have performed at the Electric City Music Conference.
-With over 150 acts from 20 different states brought their unique musical styling to downtown Scranton.
-Many artists who have graced our stages have gone on to become house hold names.
+Over the past 10 years, artists from every genre have performed at the Electric City Music Conference.
+Over 150 acts from 20 different states brought their unique musical styling to downtown Scranton.
+Many artists who have graced our stages have gone on to become household names.
 Don’t miss your chance to discover new music and potentially see the next big name in music.

-The Electric City Music Conference can trace it’s roots back to the 2005.
-Both Ken Norton and Joe Caviston worked alongside and learned valuable lessons from John Phillips when he ran the Steamtown Original Music Showcase from 2005-2012.
-Caviston and Phillips originally brainstormed the idea for the Steamtown Music Awards in 2011, although the event never came to fruition.
+The Electric City Music Conference can trace its roots back to 2005.
+Organizers worked alongside and learned valuable lessons from John Phillips when he ran the Steamtown Original Music Showcase from 2005-2012.
+Caviston and Phillips originally brainstormed the idea for the Steamtown Music Awards in 2011, although the event never came to fruition until 2014.

 In 2013, there was no music conference or festival in downtown Scranton and the void was noticeably felt.
-After a year’s hiatus, with the blessing of Phillips, Caviston and Norton developed a plan and launched the Electric City Music Conference in 2014.
-The first year was a scaled back trial run of the event, with a small award ceremony, a few scattered performances Friday night and a small festival on Saturday.
+After a year’s hiatus, with the blessing of Phillips, Joe Caviston and Ken Norton developed a plan and launched the Electric City Music Conference in 2014.
+The first year was a scaled-back trial run of the event, with a small award ceremony, a few scattered performances Friday night, and a small festival on Saturday.
 The event also took place in October.

-After reviewing what did and didn’t work for the currently incarnation of the Steamtown Music Awards and Electric City Music Conference were born.
-The first major change, the event is now annually held the second or third weekend in September.
-The awards became a focal point and a two-day music festival was established.
+After reviewing what did and didn’t work, the current incarnation of the Steamtown Music Awards and Electric City Music Conference was born.
+The first major change, the event is now annually held on the second or third weekend in September.
+In 2020, due to COVID-19 restrictions, the event took place virtually and in 2021 it took place in November, due to COVID surges.
+The awards have become a focal point and a two-day music festival was established.

 Want to know more?
 Watch this amazing video interview by our friends at NEPA Scene!